 December 20th, 2005 prime time television, showed a news story that angered me and I am sure quite a few others.
 The local police in Meerut (a small town in the Indian state of UP) conducted a drive named “Operation Majnu” (Romeo) across the city.
 The police went in to all city parks, caught hold of basically all couples present there and charged them with an “illicit behavior in public places” case.
-Any couple found in the parks by the Meerut police was caught, verbally abused and even beaten (including the ladies).
-The images on television showed some additional footage though; just before the police caught the couples, they were seen to be engaged in conversations and off-course were present in the park with mutual consent.
-No cases of people “making-out” in the park was shown on television or either reported.
+Any couple found in the parks by the Meerut police was caught, verbally abused and even beaten (including the

 This act of moral policing was criticized and sparked off a big debate but after a few articles and television slots disappeared from all media forms.